Completeness and additive property for submeasures: Introduction

 Let $\Sigma\subseteq \mathcal{P}(X)$ be a field of subsets of a nonempty set $X$, that is, a nonempty family of subsets of $X$ that is stable under finite unions and complements.
 Denote also by $\omega$ the set of nonnegative integers and by $\overline{\mathbb{R}}:=[-\infty,\infty]$ the two-point compactification of the reals, endowed with its natural total order.
 A map $\nu: \Sigma \to \overline{\mathbb{R}}$ is said to be a \emph{capacity} if it is monotone (that is, $\nu(A)\le \nu(B)$ for all $A,B \in \Sigma$ with $A\subseteq B$) and satisfies $\nu(\emptyset)=0$.
 If, in addition, the capacity $\nu$ is also subadditive (that is, $\nu(A\cup B)\le \nu(A)+\nu(B)$ for all $A,B \in \Sigma$), then it is said to be a \emph{submeasure}.
 Lastly, a capacity (or a submeasure) $\nu$ is called \emph{bounded} if $\nu(X)<\infty$ and \emph{normalized} if $\nu(X)=1$.
 It is clear that submeasures are necessarily nonnegative.
 If there is no risk of confusion, we will write also $\nu: \Sigma\to S$, for some $S\subseteq \overline{\mathbb{R}}$.
 Given a submeasure $\nu: \Sigma \to \overline{\mathbb{R}}$, it is easy to check that the map $d_\nu: \Sigma^2\to \mathbb{R}$ defined by

 is a pseudometric on the field $\Sigma$.
+In the context of Boolean algebras, $d_\nu$ is also known as a Fr\'{e}chet--Nikodym metric, see e.g. \cite[Fact 2.3]{MR4550390}.
 The aim of this work is to provide necessary and sufficient conditions on $\nu$ such that the pseudometric space $(\Sigma, d_\nu)$ is complete, hence to show completeness or non-completeness for large classes of submeasures.
+It is worth noting that the completeness of the pseudometrics $d_\nu$ was important in studies of the famous Maharam's problem \cite{MR18718, MR2456888}, cf. e.g. \cite[p.
+62]{MR1487988} and \cite{MR1751539, MR3914716}.

 Examples of normalized submeasures include the nonnegative finitely additive probability measures $\mu: \Sigma \to \mathbb{R}$ (for instance, the characteristic functions of free ultrafilters on $\omega$ and, of course, all the $\sigma$-additive probability measures), the upper asymptotic density $\mathsf{d}^\star: \mathcal{P}(\omega)\to \mathbb{R}$ defined by